Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 Space Mines are a type of border tokens.
 They are built by ships with the [Deploy Space Mines ability](#user-content-DeploySpaceMines_unitAbility) and belong to the player that built them.

-***Simple rule:***
-*This rule should be enough to cover most cases.*
+When a ship would cross a border containing at least one non-friendly Space Mine, its movement is momentarily interupted.
+After all the other ships have finished their movement (or got stopped by Space Mines), the owner of the ships must resolve (see below) all the Space Mines that stopped at least one ship, in the order of her choice.
+After this step, the movements of the ships resume.

+**Resolving a Space Mine**
-After the ships of a player have moved through a border containing at least one non-friendly Space Mine token, she must roll one die for each non-Fighter ships that crossed the border.
-For each results of 8+, she must assign a hit to one of these non-Fighter ships.
+When resolving a Space Mine, roll a die for each non-Fighter ship that was stopped by the Space Mine.
+For each results of 8+, the owner of the ships must assign a hit to one of these non-Fighter ships.
 Then remove **all** (not just the one resolved) non-friendly Space Mines at the same border as the Space Mine just resolved.

-***Advanced rule:***
-*This rule is here to deal with the most complicated situations involving multiple Space Mines.*

-* Move each moving ship according to their trajectory, up until they either reach its end, or would cross a border containing at least one non-friendly Space Mine.
-* The owner of the ships then resolve (see the simple rule) all the Space Mines that stopped at least one ship, in the order of her choice.
-* Repeat the two previous bullet points until all ships are either destroyed or finished their movement.

 ### Wormholes <a name="Wormholes"></a>
 [image]